in

 and dance in front of your eyes in the USA, one with the old front fenders and the other with the new ones. also worth it.
 Good luck

 3. From the introduction of the DS in the Rai in Amsterdam, spinning on a shiny pole and looking at it from under the 'skirts', I think 1956, I was 5, and going there with my father, this unearthly car has my life for I gave a part of what no other car aroused in me.
 I've had three, 2x DS21, and finally the most beautiful, a DS23 Pallas with air conditioning and sliding roof.
 She turned out, this goddess, to be an expensive mistress, but you take for granted what you love.
-Unique and unmatchable, in form, technique, and a unique beauty.
+Unique and unmatchable, in terms of shape, technique, and a unique beauty.
 My DS love preceded a CX, but it again had strange technical rarities, such as an automatically retracting steering wheel, which in retrospect made it less than all authentic DS novelties, which were functional, so that this gently swaying glory was not in vain. will continue to be known as the most beautiful automobile.

 4. I think few can imagine the impact, shock, shock wave the introduction of the ID/DS in 1955 had on the public.
 A design that looked like nothing else, referred to nothing, at most a UFO.
 Ultra modern.
 Technically advanced.